Crop Profiles

 The Red River Valley is considered the Corn Belt of Manitoba, with the densest corn acres located in this area due to the higher heat unit accumulation that is so important for the growth of long-season crops.
 Corn arrived in the Red River Valley of Manitoba via trade with First Nations peoples living in the Dakotas and Minnesota.

-Corn is primarily grown for animal feed for Manitoba’s livestock industry or for ethanol, produced by Husky Energy in Minnedosa, MB.
+Corn is primarily grown for animal feed for Manitoba’s livestock industry or for ethanol, produced by Cenovus Energy in Minnedosa, MB.

 End Uses